Violent arrest in Colorado reignites anger over policing | WTOP

 “You’re killing me,” Vinson cried, gasping for air, as Haubert holds him down, the video shows.
 “If you move, I will shoot you,” Haubert said.

-The footage has angered activists who want to bring attention to a police department plagued by allegations of misconduct in recent years, including the 2019 death of Elijah McClain.
+The footage angered activists on Wednesday.
+They want to bring attention to a police department plagued by allegations of misconduct in recent years, including the 2019 death of Elijah McClain.

 McClain was walking down a street in the city east of Denver in August 2019 when he was stopped by local police after a 911 call reported a suspicious man.
 The 23-year-old Black man was wrestled to the ground, put into a neckhold and injected with 500 milligrams (0.02 ounces) of ketamine by paramedics.
 McClain died less than a week later.